-Students should review the 2022-2023 Course Catalog to select courses for next school year.
+Students should review the 2024-2025 Course Catalog to select courses for next school year.
 The course catalog is available electronically on our website, and teachers have a printed copy in their classrooms with additional copies in the media center, counseling office, and front office.
 Students are encouraged to use the Course Registration Worksheet (the last page of the catalog) to plan which courses they wish to take next year.

 Some courses (yearbook, newspaper, work-based learning, mentorship, minimum day, CVA/GaVS online courses, December graduate, and dual enrollment) require applications and/or teacher recommendation forms that must be completed prior to registration.
 Contact the teacher or your counselor to get applications before registration begins.
-Return the applications by February 28 so that you will be eligible to receive course labels during registration.
+Return the applications by March 3 so that you will be eligible to receive course labels during registration.

-Monday, February 28 (Course Registration Begins)
+Monday, February 12 (Course Registration Begins)

-We will be on a different bell schedule: All students will go to homeroom at the beginning of the day. $9^{th} - 11^{th}$ grade students will get official registration forms, transcripts, and first semester schedules during homeroom.
-After homeroom, all students will return to their first semester classes briefly to get course labels from their first semester teachers.
+All students will go to homeroom at the beginning of the day. $9^{th} - 11^{th}$ grade students will get official registration forms, transcripts, and first semester schedules during homeroom.
+After homeroom, all students will return to their first semester classes to get course labels from their first semester teachers.